ericrglass/fastify-normalize-request-reply/README.md

 + `query parser`: Varied : Disable query parsing by setting the value to `false`, or set the query parser to use either `simple` or `extended` or a custom query string parsing `function`. (`extended` by default)
 + `subdomain offset`: Number : The number of dot-separated parts of the host to remove to access subdomain. (`2` by default)
 + `trust proxy`: Varied : Indicates the server is behind a front-facing proxy, and to use the X-Forwarded-* headers to determine the connection and the IP address of the client.
 To enable it, use the values described in the [trust proxy options table](https://expressjs.com/en/api.html#trust.proxy.options.table). (`false - disabled` by default)

-## Todo

-+ Update to the next release version of Fastify 2.x - `Complete`
-+ Update to be compatible with the next release version of Express 5.x middleware

 ## License